awesto/django-shop/docs/tutorial/catalog-views.rst

 to route them to our views.

 A nice aspect of **djangoSHOP** is, that it doesn't require the programmer to write any special Django Views in order to render the catalogs.
-Instead all business logic shall go into their products classes, their model managers or into their serializers.
+Instead all business logic goes into their products classes, their model managers or into their serializers.

 Although in **djangoSHOP** it is possible to create explicit categories which act as list views